bldrs-ai/conway-viewer-demo/README.md

 Once the demo is running in your browser:

 1.  **Load Model:** Click the "Load Model" button in the GUI and select a 3D model file (e.g., IFC, STEP) from your computer.
 The viewer uses the `@bldrs-ai/conway` library's loading mechanism.
 2.  **Load Environment Map:** Click the "Load Environment Map" button and select an `.hdr` file to use for image-based lighting.
 Loading an environment map will automatically disable the default ambient light.
+A good source of free HDR based environments is [Poly Haven](https://polyhaven.com/hdris).
 3.  **Adjust Settings:** Use the controls in the GUI to toggle features like Ambient Occlusion, Shadows, and Ambient Light, and to change the Shadow Quality.

 ## License